 AGAIN, MOST HCAYS STUDENTS APPLY FOR THE VISA THROUGH HCAYS AS A PART OF A GROUP APPLICATION.
-However, there will be some exceptions to this rule.
-Some exceptions may include the following:
+However, some exceptions are as followed:

 - If you are a non-Hamilton student and you do not attend a college within NY, NJ, CT, PA or DE, you will need to apply for the visa independently at the consulate in your "jurisdiction".
-Consult with the HCAYS coordinator (Kelsey Gillett, hcays@hamilton.edu) ASAP for more information on making a visa appointment and preparing for an independent application. - If you are an international student, you will need to determine whether you are able to stay in the United States for the duration of the visa application process and which consulate you are eligible to apply through.
-If you will be traveling during this period or returning to your home country, you may need to apply in your home country.

-• If you will be out of the United States during the visa application process (on another study abroad program, for example) you may need to apply for your student visa independently within the country where you currently reside/study.
-Contact the HCAYS coordinator (Kelsey Gillett, hcays@hamilton.edu) immediately to discuss the best option for your situation.
+Consult with the HCAYS coordinator (Yin Zhang, hcays@hamilton.edu) ASAP for more information on making a visa appointment and preparing for an independent application. - If you are an international student, you will need to determine whether you are able to stay in the United States for the duration of the visa application process and which consulate you are eligible to apply through.
+If you will be traveling during this period or returning to your home country, you may need to apply in your home country. - If you will be out of the United States during the visa application process (on another study abroad program, for example) you may need to apply for your student visa independently within the country where you currently reside/study.
+Contact the HCAYS coordinator (Yin Zhang, hcays@hamilton.edu) immediately to discuss the best option for your situation.

 If you cannot complete the group visa application process for a valid reason that has been approved by the HCAYS coordinator, you must contact the Consulate responsible for your jurisdiction as soon as possible to learn the exact documentation necessary.
 Check now to see if you need to make an appointment to submit your visa application as these appointments tend to be booked quickly!
-Remember, you must apply within 90 days of your program start date and the process from application to completion can take as much as 6-8 weeks!
+Remember, the process from application to completion can take as much as 6-8 weeks!